Discover the best Vienna Instagram spots

 You’ll also find inside the park the Theseus Temple, the Sisi’s memorial, dedicated to the beloved Austrian empress, and the Grillparzer memorial, built to honor the Austrian poet and writer.

-How to get here: Volksgarten Park is situated extremely central, across the road from the Rathaus (City Hall) and close to Hofburg Palace.
+How to get here: Volksgarten Park is located quite centrally, across the road from the Rathaus (City Hall) and close to Hofburg Palace.
+Most people will go through it when walking between the two.

 There’s a tram stop (Ring/Volkstheater) and subway station (Volkstheater) outside the park, served by the U2 and U3 metro lines and the 1, 2, D, 46, 49, and 71 trams.